Canadian Western Bank

 1-year USD cashable GICs, as well as non-cashable USD GICs from 1-year to 5 years, are also available.
 These GICs also have a minimum investment of $5,000 USD.

 Current BMO USD GIC Rates as of August 2023

 BMO has three U.S. Dollar GIC options: the BMO US$ Fixed-Term Deposit, the BMO US$ Term Deposit Receipt, and the BMO US$ Redeemable Short-Term Investment.

 Most people looking to buy a BMO USD GIC will be looking for the BMO US$ Term Deposit Receipt.
 This offers terms from 30 days to 5 years, with a minimum investment amount of US $1,000.
 The term options are:

-BMO's cashable USD GIC has a minimum investment of US $5,000 with a term of 364 days.
+BMO's cashable USD GIC has a minimum investment of US $5,000 with a term of 364 days, at a rate of 3.00%.
 Cashable GICs do not have a lower redemption rate, unlike redeemable GICs.
 In exchange for that, you’re only paid interest if you withdraw from a cashable GIC after a certain waiting period, which is usually 30 days after opening.